-Patients have the right to “opt out” of the Facility Directory but cannot “pick and choose” who can be informed about their presence in the hospital.
-For patients who choose not to be listed in the Facility Directory, the hospital staff will tell callers and visitors who inquire about the patient: “We have no information available on a patient by that name.”
+- If you choose not to be listed in the Facility Directory, our staff will tell callers and visitors who inquire about you: “We have no information available on a patient by that name.”

-For patients who choose to be listed in the Facility Directory, information about them will be released only to individuals who ask for the patient by his/her first and last names.
+- If you choose to be listed in the Facility Directory, we will release information about you only to individuals who ask for you by your first and last name.

-A patient may change his/her decision to be included in or excluded from the Facility Directory.
+- You may change your decision to be included in or excluded from the Facility Directory.

-For the health and safety of our patients, visitors and employees, the use of tobacco products is not allowed on the hospital’s property.
+For the health and safety of our patients, visitors and employees, the use of tobacco products is prohibited on the hospital’s property.
 Cigarettes and other tobacco products are known causes of cancer and other fatal diseases.
-If you are interested in nicotine-replacement therapy, please talk with your doctor.
-To join our Freedom From Tobacco Support Group, call 253-426-6746.
+If you’re interested in nicotine replacement therapy, please talk with your doctor.
+If you’re interested in quitting smoking:

 CHI Franciscan Health is committed to excellence every day as part of our healing ministry.
 We do not discriminate against any person on the basis of race, color, national origin, disability or age in admission, treatment or participation in our programs, services and activities.

 Contact any of our hospitals for location-specific information.